Chester Probate Attorney

 Creating an Estate Plan

 • Select Financial Representatives: As you age, it can be difficult to make financial decisions for yourself, especially if you deal with an illness like dementia.
-You may want your spouse or children to make financial decisions for you if you are incapacitated, so you will name them as your financial representative.
+You may want your spouse or children to make financial decisions for you if you are incapacitated, so you would name them as your financial representative.

 • Create a List of All Assets: Your list of assets should include vacation homes, business assets, antiques, jewelry, furniture, investments, and anything you own that is valuable.
 To create an effective estate plan, it is important to make your list as detailed as possible.